anusha94/cluster-api-provider-podman/README.md

 ## Implementing the PodmanCluster
 We will follow the flow diagram mentioned in the Cluster API book for [implementing the Cluster Infrastructure](https://cluster-api.sigs.k8s.io/developer/providers/cluster-infrastructure.html#behavior)

+## Implementing the PodmanMachine
+We will follow the flow diagram mentioned in the Cluster API book for [implementing the Machine Infrastructure](https://cluster-api.sigs.k8s.io/developer/providers/machine-infrastructure.html#behavior)